d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-01-22-outlook-for-android-bug.md

 But what format exactly would a mail server expect?

 As with (nearly) all things on the internet, there's an RFC describing the underlying technology.
-In the case of mailing, the protocol we are looking for (in this case) is IMAP.
+In the case of mailing, the protocol we are looking for is IMAP.
 The proper RFC is [RFC3501](https://tools.ietf.org/html/rfc3501) and in [section 9](https://tools.ietf.org/html/rfc3501#section-9) it is specifically talking about the syntax described in the ABNF form.
 Here we can find the format of a password.